 The Film Foursome of Larry & Anna & Dan & Alice…

-With Dan and Alice, we add Anna and Larry to this film equation.
-These the only four characters in this movie.
-And we explore the chemistry and interactions between them.
-We discover there’s so much more to love and this making it a much more interesting film.
+We explore the chemistry and interactions between them.
+We discover there’s so much more to love and thus making it a much more interesting film.
 Making it more real and credible.
-With these four individuals intertwined stories relying on powerful performances, empathetic situations, familiar characteristics and stirring dialogue (often of a sexual kind).
+These four individuals intertwined stories relying on powerful performances, empathetic situations, familiar characteristics and stirring dialogue (often of a sexual kind).

 This film a striking – and dare I say refreshing – change to those fluffy, predictable movie romances.
-Love stories in which we’ve seen many of these cast members in before.
-The quartet of leading names reads Jude Law, Clive Owen, Julia Roberts and Natalie Portman with all showing more depth to their acting in these much more complex characters.
+Love stories in which we’ve seen these cast members before.
+The quartet of leading names reads Jude Law, Clive Owen, Julia Roberts and Natalie Portman.
+All showing more depth to their acting in these much more complex characters.
 This in anything I’ve seen them in to date in their raw, strong and credible performances.

 Shortly after this Alice appears to meet him.
 After she pops to the toilet, Anna turns down Dan’s offer of a fling.
 He’s hurt.
 Alice returns and asks Anna to photograph her.
 Alone together, after Dan leaves, Alice poses for the photograph crying.
 Alice reveals she overheard their conversation.
 Anna assures her she won’t steal him away from her.

 Further on in time, Dan returns home late and tells Alice he’s not been with his friends as she thought.
-And that he’s been with Anna and been seeing her since her exhibition.
+He’s been with Anna and been seeing her since her exhibition.
 Larry returning from a work trip confesses to Anna he slept with a prostitute.
 Anna telling him guiltily about her relationship with Dan.
-Both partners hurt by their lover’s admissions of love for another and both couples splitting over this year-long betrayal.
-The effects of the infidelity are seen, as these four characters react with each other in a variety of complex interactions for better for worse …

 I felt empathy for Alice, despite the fact that she was not able to fully trust Dan from the start.
 This increasingly apparent in her fears and belief that Dan would leave her.
-Which he saw as needy, rather than a genuine fear due to her knowing of that pass he made to Alice.
-Alice appeared to care for Dan and to love him, and was hurt by his betrayal.
-And on finding this out, she ensured she the one who left their relationship when it ended.
+He saw her as needy, rather than a genuine fear due to her knowledge of that pass he made to Alice.
+Alice appeared to care for Dan and to love him and was hurt by his betrayal.
+On discovering this, she ensured she the one who left their relationship when it ended.

 Weeper Rating: 😦 😦 😦 😦 😦 /10